 Economy: King Island is predominantly rural, with most land used for beef production and dairy farming.
 Fishing, kelp harvesting and tourism are also important industries.

-Located in the Liverpool plans, our Gunnedah landholdings provide a rich food source for our Black Angus cattle.
-With annual grazing crops coupled with native pasture – it’s a Black Angus paradise.
+Located in the Liverpool plans, our Gunnedah landholdings provide a rich food source for our cattle.
+With annual grazing crops coupled with native pasture – it’s an Angus paradise.
 The fertile soils provide consistent quality feed and the low-stress environment provided to our animals ensures a flavourful and tender end product.

 Maintaining a rising plane of nutrition is critical to our success as an operation and our Gunnedah holdings offer feed security to our Scone operation by supplying them with fodder when required.